 - However, the Lichtenstein technique is widely used, where a piece of open-weave polypropylene mesh is used to repair and reinforce the abdominal wall.
 This operation is easier to learn, gives earlier mobility and has a very low recurrence rate.
 The standard repair now uses prostheses, usually polypropylene mesh.
 It is, however, associated with a slightly increased risk of infection but this can be combated by administering a single dose of intravenous antibiotic 30 minutes before the procedure.
 Oral antibiotics can also be used.
 First-line cephalosporins give the best results.

 - Some of the traditional meshes are heavy and associated with postoperative stiffness and pain.
 This has led to the development of lighter meshes.
 A systematic review has failed to find any differences in long-term and short-term complications between the two.

-- Laparoscopic repair is usually reserved for recurrences and bilateral hernias.
-There is less postoperative pain, full recovery is better, and return to work is faster.
-However, the price is increased compared with the conventional approach, and there appears to be a higher number of serious complications of visceral (especially bladder) and vascular injuries.
+- Bilateral hernias are best repaired laparoscopically.
+There is less postoperative pain, full recovery is better and return to work is faster.
+However, the price is increased compared with the conventional approach and there appears to be a higher number of serious complications of visceral (especially bladder) and vascular injuries.

 - There are two approaches: either the transabdominal preperitoneal (TAPP) or the totally extraperitoneal (TEP) procedure.
 In TAPP, the surgeon goes into the peritoneal cavity and places a mesh through a peritoneal incision over possible hernia sites.
 TEP is different, as the peritoneal cavity is not entered and mesh is used to seal the hernia from outside the peritoneum.
 The mesh, where used, becomes incorporated by fibrous tissue.

-- Surgery can be performed on a day-case basis, and for seven days afterwards the patient should avoid driving and lifting.
-The patient should be able to resume normal activities over the subsequent 2-3 weeks, but, with a heavy job, it can take up to six weeks to return to work.
+- Surgery can be performed on a day-case basis; for seven days afterwards the patient should avoid driving and lifting.
+The patient should be able to resume normal activities over the subsequent 2-3 weeks but, with a heavy job, it can take up to six weeks to return to work.

 - A truss may be required where surgery is inadvisable or refused; however, it can be difficult for patients to manage and cannot be recommended as a definitive form of treatment.

 - Paediatric surgeons will repair soon after diagnosis, regardless of age or weight, in healthy full-term infant boys with asymptomatic reducible inguinal hernias.
 There is no significant difference in operative time for unilateral hernias but laparoscopy is faster than open surgery for bilateral hernias.
 There is no difference in recurrence rate but wound infection is higher with open surgery than with laparoscopy.

 - Inguinal hernias in premature infants are usually repaired prior to discharge from the neonatal intensive care unit (NICU).
-Since infants are now being discharged home at much lower weights.
-Some surgeons prefer to postpone the surgery in these very small babies for 1-2 months to allow further growth.
+Since infants are now being discharged home at much lower weights there has been a trend towards postponing surgery for 1-2 months to allow further growth.
 However one study advocated early surgery in order to avoid perioperative morbidity and to reduce the risk of incarceration, subsequent testicular ischemia and hernia recurrence.

 - Herniotomy is all that is required with ligation and excision of the patent processus vaginalis.